samsung-cnct/kraken-lib/README.md

         -it"
 ```

-### Initial K2 Directory
+### Initial kraken-lib Directory
-If this is your first time using K2, use the K2 Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using kraken-lib, use the kraken-lib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

 With the Docker container: